dperique/Kuul_periodics/README.md

 kubectl get jobs --all-namespaces | sed '1d' | awk '{ print $2, "--namespace", $1 }'
 loop and delete the jobs
 ```

+## Appendix: Kuul Periodic System Maintenance

+The Kuul Peridic System will keep running but will need regular maintenance to avoid clutter.

+Specifically:

+* When people manually trigger jobs, they need to clean them up after they are done
+* If there are Error Pods, they need to be cleaned up eventually

+Once in a while, look at all the CronJobs to see the "Last Scheduled" time
+for each CronJob.
+If you jobs should run hourly, you need to ensure that the last scheduled time
+does not exceed an hour.
+If it does, this means a job has not been scheduled (which implies
+someone needs to look into it).

+Check the logs for the Kubernetes controller pods in the kube-system namespace.
+Ensure there are
+no jobs being skipped.
+If there are skipped jobs, delete and re-apply them will usually fix the
+problem.
+If not, you'll have to do some debugging.

+* kubectl delete/applying of the CronJob usually fixes the problem
+* In the future, we may consider setting`startDeadlineSeconds` to account for clock skew in case
+  that's the reason a Cronjob was not triggered.

+We have seen a symptom where after getting logs on a live Pod running a script (by pressing the
+lowercase L in k8s), we see an error like `failed to watch file
+"/var/log/pods/91149b09-66c4-11e9-abd5-06bc3661cf0f/k8s-lon04/0.log":
+no space left on device`.
+We have not determined the root cause but highly suspect that it's
+due to some resource not being free'ed (including inodes in the filesysem).
+Remember, the Kuul
+Periodic System is constantly starting and deleting Jobs/Pods so leaks are more easily exposed.

+* We have found the best way to mitigate this problem is to cordon the worker k8s node having
+  this problem, wait for all Pods to finish running, reboot, and uncordon.
+* To be proactive about this problem and prevent it altogether, you can cordon/wait/reboot/uncordon
+  any of the Kuul worker nodes regularly to keep them fresh.

+* Every N days, the k8s worker nodes will get to about 80% disk usage resulting in "disk pressure" events
+  on the node.
+This is normal because Kubernetes is constantly running jobs and has to do garbage
+  collection for dead Pods (i.e., finished Jobs).
+Kubernetes will attempt to cleanout unused images and
+  free space.
+I have seen happen several times and each time, I did nothing.
+In once case, I saw the
+  k8s worker node diskspace usage go from 80% to around 29%.

+  * To help reduce any stress from seeing the events, we use k8s worker nodes with a good amount of
+    disk space; this symptom will not disappear but take longer to happen and when it does happen,
+    there will be much more disk to use during the automatic recovery.

 ## TODO